Lito-Frito/Monster_Hunter/README.md

 * requests

 ## Quick Start
-Get your environment set up by running the following commands in your terminal:
+Clone this repo.
+Then set your environment set up by running the following commands in your terminal:
 ```
-pip3 install beautifulsoup4
-pip3 install requests
+pip install -r requirements.txt
 ```
-Then clone this repo and run ```job_scraper.py``` to start scraping for jobs.
+Run ```job_scraper.py``` to start scraping for jobs.